icfnext/aem-groovy-console/README.md

 ------------ | ------------- | ----------
 Email Enabled? | Check to enable email notification on completion of script execution. | `false` Email Recipients | Email addresses to receive notification. | `[]` Allowed Groups | List of group names that are authorized to use the console.
-If empty, no authorization check is performed. | `[]`
+Required.
+If empty, no script executions will be allowed. | `[]`
 Vanity Path Enabled? | Enables `/groovyconsole` vanity path. | `false` Audit Disabled? | Disables auditing of script execution history. | `false` Display All Audit Records? | If enabled, all audit records (including records for other users) will be displayed in the console history. | `false`